cancervariants/therapy-normalization/tests/scripts/README.md

 ### Fixture data generation

 ChEMBL and HemOnc require a disease normalization database connection to process drug indication data.
 CI tests employ a static lookup dictionary loaded from a JSON file. `python3 tests/scripts/build_disease_normalizer_data.py` will update all mappings employed by the test HemOnc and ChEMBL data.
 This means that those data files should be updated first before running this script.

+### DynamoDB fixture runner

+`dynamodb_run.sh` acquires and initiates a SQLite server with a DynamoDB-compliant frontend for testing all database-related functions locally.
+This script is used in GitHub Actions as a temporary instance for running tests.